 The Cambridge Analytica case raised Facebook users' concerns over the use of their personal data by the network and third parties.
 Read more about the case.

 The industry is proposing new norms to protect cyberspace.
 Follow the developments on Microsoft's proposed Digital Geneva Convention, and Google's proposed legal framework for digital security.

-Leveraging the benefits of new technologies, and combatting cybercrime were among the main issues raised by world leaders during the annual debate to mark the start of the 72nd session.
+The impact of digital technologies on sustainable development and cybersecurity were among the main issues raised by world leaders during the annual debate to mark the start of the 74th session.